Mberic/signature/frontend/README.md

 4. A pre-designed SVG illustration will show up on the screen.
 This illustration will update as you make movements
 5. You can “Start recording” to capture on-screen actions
 6. Stop recording when satisfied.
 The browser will auto-download the video (**nft.webm**).
 7. This video is your NFT.
-You can send to the `InputBox` contract using your wallet

 The "intended" use-case for this DApp is when there 2 peers.
 However, you can still interact with it alone (as described in the steps above).
 To use it with another peer, simply request for their PeerID and & place it in "Connect to ID" input box & press the Connect button.
 The other peer's illustration should also show up on the screen & its position changes according to the Peer's actions.